All Episodes

 There's a Univision show called Meet the Candidates.

-And uh Obama's the guest.
+And Obama's the guest.

 And the co-host is Maria Elena Salinas.

-She said, uh, Mr. President, we have reports the White House said today the attacks in Libya were a terror attack.
+The White House said today the attacks in Libya were a terror attack.

-Do you have information that it was Iran or Al Qaeda was organizing the protest?
+Do you have information that it was Iran or al-Qaeda was organizing the protest?

-Now listen, what do we know?
+Now, listen, what do we know?

 We know it was a terror attack.